 crank chop review

 About Crank Chop

 Crank Chop is a plastic container that uses stainless steel blades that spin when a nylon cord within the lid is pulled.
 The official product website is crankchop.com, which was registered in May 2014.
 The screenshot below shows how the product website looked in September 2017.
-As of September 2022, the website states that Crank Chop is not currently being sold.
+As of September 2022, the website stated that Crank Chop was no longer sold, but the website returned by 2024 with essentially the same design as it was 7 years earlier.

+crank chop review